-Instead of taking a written final exam, how well you understand overall class materials will be tested by a team project on an application of what is discussed in the class via 30 minutes' presentation in the last week of the $4^{rd}$ module.
-At most, by $16^{th}$ of May, each team should be formed and list of team members should be submitted.
+Instead of taking a written final exam, how well you understand overall class materials will be tested by a team project on an application of what is discussed in the class via 30 minutes' presentation in the last week of the 4rd module.
+At most, by 18th of May, each team should be formed and list of team members should be submitted.
 As long as relevant to the class, each team is free to choose the content of the presentation.
-Some examples will be offered in the middle of class, for reference.
-By the 13th of June, short proposal of the presentation (up to seven pages) is to be submitted.
+Some examples will be offered in the middle of classes, for reference.
+By the 18th of June, short proposal of the presentation (up to seven pages) is to be submitted.
 The presentation has to have clear research question, concrete research method, and accurate sources.
 The outcome should be original not copy other's work.
 As a penalty for plagiarism, both the grade for team project (25%) and the grade for class participation (10%) will be zero.
 At the presentation in the last week of this module, each team should submit both the presentation slide (submission of the term paper is optional) and detailed document about each student's contribution (which part you did for presentation) for the sake of fair grading.

-[Reschedule] The class at the 2nd of May (Friday) will be rescheduled to the 14th of May (Wednesday) due to Labor day; and the class at the 27th of May (Tuesday) will be moved to the 21th of May (Wednesday) due to thesis defenses.
+[Reschedule] The class at the 22nd of June (Monday) will be rescheduled to the 24th of June (Wednesday) due to Dragon Boat Festival.
+List of Topics in the Course 1.
+Introduction of the Course Logistics, Scope and aim of the course; Overview of the course, Motivation, and Basic concepts.